jiaweixu98/MethodsDatasetsScientists/readme.md

 #papers with references 205,761
 #papers with text embeddings 260,983

 It is hard to get a fixed number of nodes (especially for datasets and methods), so we reduce the fixed number and reduce the rate of going back to the original node.
+If we can not

 A concern: so many nodes have 0 data and method, but we try a random walk to get it a method/dataset node.
 Does that make sense?
 Thanks to the attention mechanism, the unimportant node will be ignored.